2021 Congressional Art Show

-I encourage all aspiring high school-aged artists in my district, attending public school, private school or being home-schooled, to submit their entries for the 2021 competition.
+I encourage all aspiring high school-aged artists in my district, attending public school, private school or being home-schooled, to submit their entries to this annual competition.
 Students may submit in coordination with their school/art teacher or on their own.

-The venue of the 2021 competition will again be a virtual gallery, with a possible slide show exhibition at Robert Wood Johnson University Hospital-Hamilton (RWJ-Hamilton).
-Deadline for registration is March 29, 2021.
+The venue of the 2021 competition was again be a virtual gallery, with a possible slide show exhibition at Robert Wood Johnson University Hospital-Hamilton (RWJ-Hamilton).
+Deadline for registration was March 29, 2021.
 A juried

-Unfortunately, my annual reception at RWJ-Hamilton to distribute Congressional Certificates to all participants and announce winners was canceled in 2020 due to COVID-19.
-Certificates were delivered by mail, and years.
+Unfortunately, once again my annual reception at RWJ-Hamilton to distribute Congressional Certificates to all participants and announce winners was canceled in 2021 due to COVID-19.
+Certificates are to be delivered by mail, and years.
 Contact my office to reach the teachers for inquiries.
 As of Oct.
 26, 2020, the Congressional Institute completed hanging